ryne/PokeShuffler/README.md

 # PokéShuffler

-A simple CRUD project built with ReactJS and [PokéAPI](https://pokeapi.co/)
+A simple CRUD project built with ReactJS and [PokéAPI](https://pokeapi.co/).

+Generate a randomized Pokémon by pressing the `Shuffle Button`.\
+Catch the current Pokémon by hitting the `Pokéball Button`.\
+Once a Pokémon is caught, you will unlock the `Pokédex Button` to view and manage all caught Pokémon.

+Pokédex data is stored via `LocalStorage` for your convenience.
+Good luck catching 'em all!

 ## Scripts